 When you are dealing with a relocation matter that is so important, you want to trust that your attorney is competent enough to handle the job effectively on your behalf.

-For more information on Florida custody laws, please contact me today; I look forward to helping you achieve the outcome you are hoping for.
+Contact me today for more information on Florida custody laws.
+I look forward to helping you achieve the outcome you are hoping for.